 Associated Architects’ 2009 feasibility study concluded that a new building rather than refurbishment would best meet this Russell Group University’s needs.
 The demolition of the deficient 1950s library will create a ‘green heart’ to the campus, improving both site circulation and the setting of the historic buildings.
 The new Library has a colonnaded front to this open space at the natural centre of the University.

-The new building has a contextual modern aesthetic, a contemporary but respectful neighbour to the listed Aston Webb buildings.
-A high level of glazing maximises views in and out, achieving optimum day-lighting to quiet perimeter study areas.
-Windows are set within a regular framework of stone with brick infill.
-Glass louvres provide solar shading and add a layer of detail to the elevations.
-Other materials are aluminium and zinc cladding.
-The importance of the corner beside the University Centre is emphasised by angled stone columns with brick linings orientated to the landmark University clock tower.
+The new building has a contemporary aesthetic, with high level of glazing maximising views in and out to achieve optimum day-lighting to quiet perimeter study areas.
+Anodised aluminium fins and automatic blinds provide solar shading, adding a layer of detail to the elevations, with ceramic granite cladding to the cores.
+The importance of the south east corner beside the University Centre is emphasised by the tower, orientated toward the landmark University clock tower.

 Client: University of Birmingham